jakubgt/homelab-vault-gen/README.md

 1. Download the repository folder to your Windows or Mac machine.
 2. Unzip the contents of the repository
 3. Double-click index.html to open it directly in your web browser (Chrome, Edge, Safari, Firefox).

-The Web Crypto API works perfectly in this local file:/// context, ensuring maximum offline security.

 ### Method 2: Docker Compose
 The repository includes a hardened NGINX configuration and a `docker-compose.yml` file.
 This drops all container privileges, mounts the files as read-only, and applies strict security headers.